We get questions like this all the time from customers, friends and neighbors. Will electricity prices fall this fall?

 Normally we would say, of course!
 Electricity prices always drop in the fall in Texas.
 And this year is no exception, based on what we’re seeing with pricing.
 Prices are dropping… just not as far as we all hoped.

+This article was written in Summer 2022.
 See our Texas Electricity Rate Trends 2023 article for the latest electricity price forecast for 2023.

 Two Reasons Why Texas Electricity Prices are High This Fall